 - 1. Peasants and other people working in rural areas have the right to adequate housing.
 They have the right to sustain a secure home and community in which to live in peace and dignity, and the right to non-discrimination in this context. - 2.
-Peasants and other people working in rural areas have the right to be protected against forced eviction from their home, harassment and other threats. - 3.
-States shall not, either temporarily or permanently, remove peasants or other people working in rural areas against their will from the homes or land that they occupy without providing or affording access to appropriate forms of legal or other protection.
-When eviction is unavoidable, the State must provide or ensure fair and just compensation for any material or other losses. - 4.
-In cases of eviction, States shall guarantee the right to resettlement of peasants and other people working in rural areas, in accordance with existing international human rights standards.
-This includes the right to alternative housing that satisfies the criteria for adequacy, namely, accessibility, affordability, habitability, security of tenure, cultural adequacy, suitability of location, and access to such essential rights as those to health, education and water.
+Peasants and other people working in rural areas have the right to be protected against forced eviction from their home, harassment and other threats.

+3. States shall not, arbitrarily or unlawfully, either temporarily or permanently, remove peasants or other people working in rural areas against their will from the homes or land that they occupy without providing or affording access to appropriate forms of legal or other protection.
+When eviction is unavoidable, the State must provide or ensure fair and just compensation for any material or other losses.